Ken McQuarrie, Board Chair and Treasurer

 Susan lists hiking, fly-fishing, snowshoeing, snow-mobiling, and gardening as her top interests and passions after being a wife, mother, caretaker of two Goldens, and DPP volunteer.

 Laura has been a member of Denver Pet Partners since March of 2014.
 Her partner Addie, a Bernese Mountain Dog, has represented DPP at schools, libraries, hospitals, and universities, as well as at Denver International Airport.
-They regularly visit Castle Rock Adventist Hospital and visit other facilities when they can.
+She is also a licensed Pet Partners evaluator.

 Laura worked as a technical writer and project manager for high tech companies in New York, New England, Seattle, and Colorado.
 She holds a B.S. degree in Technical Communications from Clarkson University and in January 2017 she received the Animals and Human Health (AHH) Certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver, Graduate School of Social Work.
 The program gave her a deeper understanding of the human-animal bond and the ethical and humane considerations of Animal-Assisted Interactions.